 Fresno Grizzlies Game Notes vs Lake Elsinore

-The Grizzlies and Storm start a six-game series tonight.
+The Grizzlies and Storm continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Cullen Kafka and Storm RHP Levi Thomas are the probable starters.
-I have attached the roster/game notes.
+Grizzlies RHP Case Williams and Storm RHP Kobe Robinson are the probable starters.

-WEATHERING THE STORM WITH KAFKA: Tonight, the Grizzlies give the ball to righty Cullen Kafka.
-The Walnut Creek, California native makes his second start of the season after making his Fresno debut last Tuesday in San Jose.
-Kafka enters his second professional season with the Colorado Rockies organization.
-In 2021, he started his professional career with ACL Rockies (rookie ball), appearing in four games, all out of the bullpen.
-Kafka hurled five scoreless innings, allowing three hits and no walks while fanning five batters.
-He had a 0.60 WHIP and hitters batted .158 against the righty.
-Kafka was selected by the Rockies in the 9th round of the 2021 MLB June Amateur Draft out of the University of Oregon, where he ended his Ducks career fifth all-time in starts (39) and seventh in strikeouts (195).
-Kafka finished his four-year career 13-11 with a 4.75 ERA in 50 appearances where opponents batted .288 in 204.2 innings pitched.
-Read more about Kafka on Page 2.

-CLEAR WITH A CHANCE OF HOMERS: The Grizzlies return home after a week away in San Jose.
+CLEAR WITH A CHANCE OF HOMERS: The Grizzlies are back home after a week away in San Jose.
 After splitting the six-game series against the Giants, Fresno looks to continue their offensive explosion in the friendly confines of Chukchansi Park.
-Over the first three-game set against the Stockton Ports to open the 2022 season, the Grizzlies blasted eight homers with Hunter Goodman and Juan Brito mashing two taters apiece.
-Fresno only smacked two longballs during the six-game roadtrip and are now in the middle of the league in total clouts (10).
+Over their first four home games to open the 2022 season, the Grizzlies blasted nine homers with three batters mashing two taters apiece.
+Fresno only smacked two longballs during the six-game roadtrip and are now in the middle of the league in total clouts (11).

 LET'S GOOOOO: The Fresno Grizzlies brought back almost their entire field staff for the 2022 season.
 Manager Robinson Cancel will once again pilot the team after leading the Grizzlies to a league-best 74-41 record and earning a playoff spot in his inaugural season at the helm.
 Assuming the same roles in 2022 as well are Pitching Coach Mark Brewer, Hitting Coach Nic Wilson and Athletic Trainer Justin Wilson.
 Steve Soliz remains on the staff as well, moving from Development Supervisor to Bench Coach.
 Finally, Genevieve Payne rounds out the group as the Performance Coach.
 On the players side, 16 pitchers and 14 position players were assigned to Fresno.
 There are six returning players from the 2021 regular season championship squad and six of the Rockies top 30 prospects as listed by MLB.com will don the Grizzlies threads in 2022.
 The returning players include RHP Noah Gotsis, RHP Juan Mejia, RHP Case Williams, C Bryant Quijada, INF Warming Bernabel and INF Trevor Boone.
 The top prospects include #3 OF Benny Montgomery, #10 INF Adael Amador, #14 INF Warming Bernabel, #16 OF Yanquiel Fernandez, #20 C Hunter Goodman and #24 OF Juan Guerrero.
 There are also a few names that the Central Valley may recognize, outfielders EJ Andrews Jr and Braiden Ward.
 Andrews Jr. was a Fresno State Bulldog prior to being drafted by the Rockies last year and Ward is a product of El Capitan High School in Merced, one hour from Chukchansi Park.